 Heartworm spreads through infected mosquitoes …so mosquito bite prevention should be a top priority.
 But many repellents, along with heartworm medicines, aren’t good for your dog.

-Luckily there are safe and effective natural solutions you can choose.
+That’s where natural repellents can help.
+And luckily there are plenty of safe and effective natural solutions you can choose.
 Before we roll them out, let’s talk about why you should choose topical mosquito sprays for your dog.

 Reasons To Use Topical Mosquito Sprays